-The majority of cash and cash equivalents with banking counterparties are held in GBP, with circa 2% held in EUR, and 4% in USD.
+The majority of cash and cash equivalents with banking counterparties are held in GBP, with circa 1% held in EUR and other currencies.
 All accounts are held in the UK.
 The non-GBP balances are translated into GBP at the balance sheet closing rate.